MUNA 2019 RESOLUTIONS

 - Action related to climate change adaptation (Group B [Alliance of Small Island States and ASEAN plus Republic of Korea and Sri Lanka and Israel] including – Barbados, Malaysia, Maldives, Nauru, Solomon Islands, St. Lucia, Vanuatu, Brunei Darussalam, Indonesia, Philippines, Republic of Korea, Viet Nam, Sri Lanka, Israel).
 Facilitator is Vanuatu.

-- Action related to addressing gender aspects of climate change (Group C [JUSCANZ, EU and the Collective Security Treaty Organization] including – Australia, Canada, Japan, United States, Austria, Finland, France, Germany, Italy, New Zealand, Romania, United Kingdom, Belarus, Kazakhstan, Kyrgyzstan, Russian Federation).
+- Action related to addressing gender aspects of climate change (Group C [JUSCANZ, EU and the Collective Security Treaty Organization] including – Australia, Canada, Japan, United States, Austria, Finland, France, Germany, Italy, Romania, United Kingdom, Belarus, Kazakhstan, Kyrgyzstan, Russian Federation).
 Facilitator is Austria.

-- Action related to equity aspects of climate change (Group D [Least Developed Countries plus Switzerland and Ukraine] including – Afghanistan, Bangladesh, Bhutan, Ethiopia, Malawi, Mali, Mozambique, Myanmar, Nepal, Sudan, Turkey, Yemen, Zambia, Switzerland and Ukraine).
+- Action related to equity aspects of climate change (Group D [Least Developed Countries plus Turkey, Switzerland and Ukraine] including – Afghanistan, Bangladesh, Bhutan, Ethiopia, Malawi, Mali, Mozambique, Myanmar, Nepal, Sudan, Turkey, Yemen, Zambia, Switzerland and Ukraine).
 Facilitator is Bhutan.

 - Action related to climate change monitoring, reporting and meetings (Group E [GRULAC] including – Argentina, Bolivia, Brazil, Chile, Costa Rica, Cuba, Ecuador, El Salvador, Guatemala, Guyana, Mexico, Nicaragua, Paraguay, Uruguay, Venezuela).
 Facilitator is Costa Rica